Lahiru720/Mysql-client-shell-Application/README.md

 # Features
-    1. You can Run any king of java code and test everything here
+    1. You can Run any kind of sql query and test everything here
-    2. when you're got some error, you will be see that on output panel.
+    2. when you're got some error, or output you will be see that on output panel.

 # How to use this repository?
 Run the setup file,and install the file,and then Run the application.